 After you have read the first three or four chapters of Esperanza Rising, try to imagine what it was like for Esperanza growing up on a large ranch in central Mexico.
 Follow the link below to a map of Mexico and find Aguascalientes.
 You can get a closer view by selecting Aguascalientes on the pull down menu.
 You can also listen to Las Mañanitas, the Birthday Song.

 Write a short play in which you and your classmates act the parts of Esperanza and her family, and servants, and friends, celebrating Esperanza's twelfth birthday, the one before her father was killed by bandits.
 Before you begin, re-read the first three chapters and make notes on what was being planned for her thirteenth birthday.
 Then answer the questions below.
-Below is a link to Las Mañanitas, the Birthday Song, with some audio files you can listen to.

 - Who comes to Esperanza's birthday party?

 - How many friends her own age does she have?

 - What gifts does she expect to receive?

 - What gift does her father give her every year?